 Travel to Emerald City – not in Ireland, but over the rainbow – as the Grand Rapids Junior Ballet Company presents The Wizard of Oz, March 18-19.

 A Taste o’ the Green

 Rockford’s Thought Design Learning Studio offers a St. Patrick’s Day Cooking Class featuring hands-on instruction on preparing corned beef and cabbage, Guinness stew, Irish soda bread and Irish bangers.
 March 17.

 Spruced Studio presents a St. Patrick’s Day Cookie Workshop on March 12 – you’ll get everything you need to create your own set of holiday-themed cookies.

 The Commons St. Paddy’s Day Party offers a specialty menu and live music from local musicians Dennie Middleton and Vinylicious.
 Come see how this “throwback” restaurant handles the holiday!

 Ancient Celtic communities in Ireland viewed the shamrock as symbolic of the regenerative powers of nature – so getting out into nature as winter turns to spring is another great way to celebrate this shamrock-fueled holiday.

-Hike and bike on 60+ paved and natural trails throughout the area, and watch for signs of spring rebirth.
+Hike and bike on 60+ paved and natural trails throughout the area, and keep an eye out signs of spring rebirth.

-This is typically a great time to fish for steelhead in downtown’s Grand River – hauling in one of these feisty, chrome-colored fish would make for a memorable holiday!
+The spring steelhead run in downtown’s Grand River begins around this time – hauling in one of these feisty, chrome-colored fish would make for a memorable holiday!